rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-api-audit-log.md

 ### Metadata, headers and  Request Body Level

-If you set your `AUDIT_LEVEL` to `2`, Rancher logs the metadata, request/response headers and request body for every API request.
+If you set your `AUDIT_LEVEL` to `2`, Rancher logs the metadata, the request and response headers and the request body for every API request.

 The code sample below depicts an API request, with both its metadata, headers and request body.